usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 * ``200 OK``: Success.
 The request was fulfilled.
 * ``201 Created``: Following a POST command, a new resource has been created.
 The new resource URI is included in the response.
 * ``204 No Response``: Server has received the request but there is no information to send back.
 This is usually the case in a DELETE command, where a resource has been deleted
 * ``304 Not Modified``: Used when a client does a Conditional GET Request.
 If the document has not been modified since the date and time specified in If-Modified-Since field, the server responds with a 304 status code and does not send the document body to the client.
-The purpose of this feature is to allow efficient updates of local cache information (including relevant meta-information) without requiring the overhead of multiple HTTP requests (e.g. a HEAD followed by a GET) and minimizing the transmition of information already known by the requesting client (usually a caching proxy).
+The purpose of this feature is to allow efficient updates of local cache information (including relevant meta-information) without requiring the overhead of multiple HTTP requests (e.g. a HEAD followed by a GET) and minimizing the transmission of information already known by the requesting client (usually a caching proxy).

 Error Codes
 ~~~~~~~~~~~